 - The connection gateway doesn’t have Transport Layer Security (TLS) or Real-time Transport Protocol (SRTP), which means VoIP calls aren’t encrypted

-Your IT department should also conduct an annual security check.
-This “penetration test” simulates a hacker and determines whether the network is secure.
+Your IT department should also conduct an annual security check, called a “penetration test,” which simulates a security threat and determines whether the network is secure.
 Any potential weaknesses should be reviewed and fixed as soon as possible.

 A call log is the history of incoming and outgoing calls your business has made.
 It’s not just useful for sales purposes, though.
 Access to these call logs mean you’re able to see: